How does March Madness Betting Work

 Live betting is the new big thing in sports betting at March Madness betting sites.
 Players no longer have to place their bets before the game starts….or else.

-Each prominent sportsbook will give March Madness players the ability to bet on the game even after it’s begun in what is called “Live Betting.”
-Computer algorithms provide instant changes in the point spread or over/under totals allowing players to place a bet well into the contest.
+Each prominent sportsbook will give allow March Madness players to bet on the game even after it’s begun in what is called “Live Betting.”
+Computer algorithms provide instant odd changes in the point spread or over/under totals allowing players to place a bet well into the contest.

 If you’re watching the first half and sense a blowout coming, maybe you want to take the favorite and give the points, or if you feel that the underdog is missing some shots early and going to rally, live betting gives you the chance to get in the game and bet on March Madness while the game is being played.